rhysmoggs/ms4-morgan-and-co/README.md

 # Technical Design

-Once the user goals and the projects intentions were set out, the next step was to design the technical aspects of the the Morgan & Co website.
+Once the user goals, the projects intentions and aesthetic design were set out, the next step was to design the technical aspects of the Morgan & Co website.

 ## Defensive Programming
 Accessibility, authorization and security levels can be controlled by combining django's authentication system found [here](https://docs.djangoproject.com/en/4.1/topics/auth/default/) and a whole host of other technical features written in custom code for the Morgan & Co website.